 Submitting Your Transcripts and Academic Records

-It is very important that you follow the instructions included below.
-If your transcripts are not properly prepared for upload it will delay your application from being considered.
+It is very important that you follow the instructions below.
+Documents which are uploaded incorrectly will prevent your application from being reviewed.

-- Unless the back of your transcript is completely blank (no stamps, signatures, grade or course information, etc.), you must scan the front and back your transcript.
+- Unless the back of your transcript is completely blank (no stamps, signatures, grade or course information, etc.), you must upload images of the front and back your transcript.